 What can possibly go wrong in Thailand?
-Well, if you’re careful and sensible Thailand is quite safe.
-But hey, we’re not always careful, or sensible, and sometimes accidents – mishaps and misadventures just happen right out the blue.
+Well, if you’re careful and sensible Thailand is a perfectly safe country to visit.
+But hey, we’re not always careful and sensible.
+Sometimes, accidents, mishaps, and misadventures just happen right out of the blue.

 Motorcycle Muggings